Chiark-Collective/covertreex/README.md

 # Covertreex

-Parallel compressed cover tree (PCCT) library engineered for Vecchia-style Gaussian process pipelines on GPUs.
+Parallel compressed cover tree (PCCT) library engineered for Vecchia-style Gaussian process pipelines.
+The current focus is an efficient **CPU + Numba** implementation; GPU/JAX execution has been intentionally disabled until the CPU path reaches the desired performance envelope.
 This is the implementation companion to the plan captured in `PARALLEL_COMPRESSED_PLAN.md`.

 > Status: scaffolding in progress.
 Expect rapid iteration across backends, persistence utilities, and traversal/insertion kernels.